JuliaPraxis/Naming/guides/PackagesAndModules.md

 - :notebook_with_decorative_cover: Please share your experience.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-     Click the style you prefer; each links to its own place on gitter.
+     Click one you prefer; this links to its gitter room.
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
      Type "yes" for gitter to record your preference.